Rounding it up

 One of the biggest benefits we get from taking our financial lives online is added security that you just can’t get if you pay in cash.
 There are certainly some not-so-nice people out there that are trying to steal people’s identities, but new technological advancements have made digital payments the clear path forward.

 These days, digital payments are quicker, cleaner, and much more secure than paying in cash or cheque.
-This is especially true when you make contactless payments on your KOHO prepaid Visa.
+This is especially true when you make contactless payments on your KOHO prepaid Mastercard.

 While contactless payments may seem too good to be true, they’re actually built using the same secure technology found in a chip-and-pin card.
 They also have some of the lowest fraud rates when it comes to digital payment options.